aqlimakhan/business-analyst-portfolio/case-studies/export-compliance-screening/02-requirement-gathering/1-stakeholder-interview-sarah-thompson.md

 Orders requiring additional review are escalated to a Senior Trade Compliance Specialist.

 ### Current Challenges
+- All international orders, including low-risk orders, undergo the same level of manual compliance review regardless of risk profile.
+- Previously screened customers with a history of compliant transactions are repeatedly subjected to the same manual screening process.
+- Analysts must switch between multiple systems to complete a single compliance review, increasing processing time and the risk of human error.
+- No defined SLA exists for escalated compliance reviews, resulting in inconsistent turnaround times.
+- Manual documentation practices result in inconsistent audit records across analysts.

 ### Current KPIs
 ### Risks
 ### Desired Outcomes